scandipwa/scandipwa.github.io/docs/installation/faq.md

 ## The `404` on homepage

-If the homepage shows `404` - there could be mutiple reasons.
+If the homepage shows `404` - there could be multiple reasons.
 Check following configurations:

 1. Go to _Stores > Configuration > General > Web > Default Pages > CMS Home Page_ and check if it is set

 2. Go to _Content > Pages_ make sure the column `Store View` is not empty for your Home Page CMS page.
-If it is empty, click on the page, select neccessary stores and click save (the stores might appear selected, igonre it).
+If it is empty, click on the page, select necessary stores and click save (the stores might appear selected, igonre it).

 ## The `Operation not permited` (permission issues)